-In the U.S., the parties to an arbitration can determine the number of arbitrators that will decide their dispute and how the arbitrators are selected.
-Typically the parties regulate this either in their arbitration clause or by selecting a set of rules or an administrative body.27 For example, the AAA's ICDR Rules provide for the appointment of one arbitrator where the parties have not specified the number of arbitrators in their agreement, unless the AAA administrator "determines in its discretion that three arbitrators are appropriate because of the large size, complexity or other circumstances of the case."28 Alternatively, the parties may agree that arbitrators will be selected by an arbitration institution or court.
+In the U.S., the parties to an arbitration can determine the number of arbitrators that will decide their dispute and how they are selected.
+Typically the parties regulate this in their arbitration clause or by selecting a set of rules or an administrative body.25 For example, the AAA's ICDR Rules provide for the appointment of one arbitrator where the parties have not specified the number of arbitrators in their agreement, unless the "administrator determines in its discretion that three arbitrators are appropriate because of the large size, complexity or other circumstances of the case".26 Alternatively, the parties may elect for arbitrators to be selected by an arbitration institution or court.

-Where the arbitration agreement does not contain provisions governing the selection of arbitrators, FAA section 5 provides for the courts to "appoint an arbitrator or arbitrators or umpire, as the case may require, who shall act under the said agreement with the same force and effect as if he or they had been specifically named therein [...]".
-Further, even where an arbitration agreement contains an arbitrator-selection provision, courts will step in to select an arbitrator where the arbitrator-selection provision itself is "fundamentally unfair".29 Similarly, if an arbitrator exhibits bias during the arbitration proceedings, a party to the arbitration may challenge the award in a post-arbitration court proceeding.30
+Where the arbitration agreement does not contain provisions governing the selection of an arbitrator, FAA section 5 provides for the courts to "appoint an arbitrator or arbitrators or umpire, as the case may require, who shall act under the said agreement with the same force and effect as if he or they had been specifically named therein [...]".
+Further, even where an arbitration agreement contains an arbitrator-selection provision, courts have nevertheless stepped in to select an arbitrator where the arbitrator-selection provision itself is "fundamentally unfair".27 Similarly, if an arbitrator exhibits bias during the arbitration proceedings, a party to the arbitration may challenge the award in a post-arbitration court proceeding.28